Stackclash/5e-vault/5. Mechanics/Bestiary/Giant/Ogre Battering Ram (MPMM).md

 aliases: ["Ogre Battering Ram"]
 ---
 # Ogre Battering Ram
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-200, Mordenkainen's Tome of Foes p.
-220*
+200*

 An ogre battering ram carries an enormous club that's primarily used for bashing doors into kindling but also works well for smashing foes.
 These ogres are drilled in two simple tasks: rushing forward to shatter enemy fortifications and using their weapons to force an advancing enemy to halt.